 Al the Wop’s was constructed in 1915 by Lee Bing and three partners who ran a Chinese restaurant here in Locke, California.
 In 1934 Al Adami and an associate came up the river from Ryde to become the first non-Chinese business in town.
 Later Al purchased the building from Lee Bing and continued in the business until his death in 1961.

-From the beginning, Al’s goal was to create an establishment with no pretense which he named named Al the WOP’s.
-Al’s goal was to create an establishment for the working man, a place to “Come in, relax and leave your worries outside.”
+From the beginning, Al’s idea was for a place with no pretense, probably why he named it Al the Wops.
+The goal was to create an establishment for the working man, a place to “Come in, relax, and leave your worries outside.”
 From this many traditions were born.
 The first was the cutting off of businessmen’s ties and leaving them at the front door.
 This tradition was followed by tacking dollars to the ceiling as homage to the people of Locke.
 This money was used to host an annual liver feed for the local people who had supported him.

-Monday: Regular Menu until 4pm Taco Monday 4 ~ 9pm
+(Regular Menu until 4pm Taco Monday 4 ~ 9pm)

-Tuesday: Regular Menu until 4pm All you can eat pasta night 4pm ~ 7pm
+(Regular Menu until 4pm All you can eat pasta night 4pm ~ 9pm)

 Friday: 11am ~ Late-ish

 Saturday: 11am ~ Late-ish

 Al’s kitchen is open 11AM to 10PM Friday ~ Sunday and 11AM to 9PM Monday ~ Thursday

 3-5 Monday ~ Tuesday ~ Wednesday and all day Thursday